Automatic-Ingest-Digital-Archives/Digital-Repair-Cafe/manuals/hard-drives.md

 ##### Option 2: Copy all the files with (G)rsync

 If you're familiar with the command line and `rsync`, you can also use `rsync`.
 Remind to use the archive function via `rsync -a`.

+1. Start **Grsync** You will find Grsync in the Applications tab undere _Packaging and Transfer_
+2. Define the Source and Destination under the basic options tab
+   - in the first field the path to the source data is expected.
+Use 'Open' to navigate to the hard drive.
+You'll find the mounted hard drive under `/media/bcadmin/[name-of-hard-drive]`.
+   - in the second field, enter the path to the location where the data should be copied.
+   - next, check at least following options: **Preserve Time**, **Preserve Owner**,**Preserve Permissions**, **Show Transfer progress**.
+This options take care that the original metadata of the files will be copied to the destination.
+3. In the _Advanced options_ menu, check following options: **Always Checksum**, **Preserve Devices**, **Copy simlinks as simlinks** and **Copy hardlinks as hardlinks.
+4. Start the transfer by pressing the button with the gear icons in the top right of Grsync.
+5. All files are copied.

 ### Step 5: Eject the disk